mikelee1313/Unlicensed-OneDrive-Report/README-Get-UnlicensedOneDriveReport.md

 - `AuditLog.Read.All` (license-removal date enrichment)

  **Required SharePoint  Permissions (Application type):**
-- 'Sites.FullControl.All'  - Required to Download OneDrive Reports from the Admin API
+- `Sites.FullControl.All`  - Required to Download OneDrive Reports from the Admin API

 **Optional features:**
 - `Sites.Read.All` (if `GraphSites` mode is used)